CSCfi/automated_HP_Firmware_upgradation/README.md

 ## About This Playbook ##
 #########################

-This playbook  automates firmware updation process for HP servers by using HP Smart Update Manager (SUM) utility and software repositories using HPSPP ( HP Service Pack for Proliant )
+Do not use This playbook.
+It used to automate firmware updation process for HP servers by using HP Smart Update Manager (SUM) utility and software repositories using HPSPP ( HP Service Pack for Proliant )

 ##################
 ## Prerequisite ##